-The determination of what constitutes "observable" requires significant judgement by the Scheme.
-The Scheme considers observable data to be that market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary and provided by independent sources that are actively involved in the relevant market.
+The determination of what constitutes "observable" requires significant judgement by the Responsible Entity.
+The Responsible Entity considers observable data to be the market data that is readily available, regularly distributed or updated, reliable and verifiable, not proprietary and provided by independent sources that are actively involved in the relevant market.